Secured and Unsecured Business Loan FAQs

 9. Which loan type generally has longer repayment terms?

-Secured loans often offer longer repayment terms due to the reduced risk for the lender.
+Secured loans often offer longer repayment terms because of the reduced risk for the lender.
 However, some unsecured loans can be as long as 7 years.

 10. Are there any upfront costs associated with secured or unsecured loans?

-Common fees to both loans are establishment fees, which can vary substantially between lenders.
-Secured loans will usually have a valuation fee related to the property and second-hand assets being purchased privately.
+Both secured and unsecured loans can come with establishment fees, which can vary a lot between lenders.
+Secured loans will usually have a valuation fee related to the property and second hand assets being purchased privately.

 11. Which loan type is easier for a startup to obtain?

 Secured loans are generally more accessible for startups.
-They can obtain term loans using property as security.
+They can get term loans using property as security.
 They can also obtain invoice finance and equipment finance.

 12. Can I use loan funds for any business purpose?